 Fresh Strawberry Cobbler

 Strawberry season is in full force here in Florida and I am having fun celebrating all of this crimson fruit’s possibilities.
-Move over shortcake, Fresh Strawberry Cobbler is going to be on repeat all season long.
+Move over strawberry shortcake cobbler comparisons, this Fresh Strawberry Cobbler is going to be on repeat all season long.

 Fresh Strawberry Cobbler